Selsion/DSPMods/DSPOptimizations/README.md

 If you have any bugs or issues to report, then either contact me on discord at Selsion#0769, or raise an issue on this github page.

 ## Changelog
+- v1.1.15
+	- removed dyson colour optmization for compatibility with v0.10 of DSP
+- v1.1.14
+	- removed prototype code that should have been disabled. this might fix the bug where assemblers don't always run when they should
+- v1.1.13
+	- optimized monitor logic
+- v1.1.12
+	- updated station multithreading for compatibility with v0.9.27 of DSP
+	- optimized the dismantling of dense spheres
 - v1.1.11
 	- further optimized dyson node logic, where buffer updates won't be run for invisible swarms
 	- updated factory reset command to work with latest DSP update
-- v1.1.10
-	- updated station multithreading for compatibility with v0.9.26 of DSP
-- v1.1.9
-	- fixed vanilla bug where splitters and pilers may have their performance stats counted twice for the last factory
-	- fixed bug where dyson shell colours aren't updated immediately
-- v1.1.8
-	- further optimization ejected sails down to ~15% of normal cpu time
-	- fixed bug with swarm gpu stats
-	- optimized dyson nodes to not update their colour on tick. should further improve ups for dense spheres
-- v1.1.7
-	- added optimization for ejected sails along with the option to hide them

 Older version changes may be found [here](https://github.com/Selsion/DSPMods/blob/main/DSPOptimizations/changelog.txt).